Deepayan137/presentations/IRE/PITCHME.md

 ![Emo2](./IRE/static/network.jpeg)

-* We then concatenate the the three sentence embeddings (one for each turn of conversation) and feed it to a fully connected neural network whose output dimension is equal to the number of output classes.
+* We then concatenate the the three sentence embeddings and feed it to a FCN whose output dimension is equal to the number of output classes.
 ---

 ## Result